 - Maintain good personal hygiene at all times;

-- Wash your hands often, for at least 20 seconds each time;
+- Wash your hands with soap often, for at least 20 seconds each time;

-- Avoid close contact, remain at least 6 feet apart from others;
+- Avoid close contact and, remain at least 6 feet apart from others;

-- Wear a cloth face cover when around others;
+- Wear a face mask when around other people;

 - Clean and disinfect frequently touched surfaces daily;